KineticCommunity/library-dataviewer-ce/README.md

 # How to use

-First add an event on load for the page that the search will be used on.
-Additional load event will have to be included to expose the bridge for each qualifiction that will be used.
-Custom code to include a search field and a handle to activate the search will be required.
+First add an event on load for the page that the search will be used on and call the **loadSearch()**; function.
+Additional load events will have to be included to expose the bridge for each qualifiction that will be used.
+Custom code to include a search field input and a handle to activate the search will be required.
 Configure the searchConfig.js file to work with the bridge and questions on the form.